morrowwm/allsky-aligner/README.md

 9) There are popup helps on the less intuitive buttons.
 The origin setting button doesn't do anything, yet.

 ### Button Functions

 🞋 set the rotation origin.
-Current;y does not do anything
+Currently does not do anything
 ↻ ↺ rotate
 + − scale
 ★ toggle visibility of stars and planets